life-itself/lifeitself.org/content/tao/onboarding.md

   * When you create your Gravatar, add your Life Itself email and *all* the email(s) you will use on other accounts.
   * [If you get stuck, you can read more about Gravatar here](https://wordpress.com/support/gravatars/)
 * GitHub -- https://github.com.
 At Life Itself we use GitHub for collaborating on projects and deploying our website.
-* Bitwarden -- https://bitwarden.com (password manager).
-This will give you access to shared team passwords.
-And you can also use Bitwarden to store your passwords as you work through the onboarding process.

 ---